bjo/bjo.github.io/content/post/heap-article/index.md

 ## Motivation: Running Medians

-Let's say you have a rapidly streaming data, you need to keep tracking of the running mean, minimum and maximum values.
+Let's say you have a rapidly streaming data, you need to keep tracking of the running mean, min and max values.
 Since sorting a list of values is `O(n log(n))`, it is not feasible to continuously calculate these relevant statistics after every update.
 Instead, we need to have a very efficient way of keeping track and updating these numbers in real time.